-Egyptian authorities have suspended hot air balloon flights after 19 people died when a hot-air balloon crashed near Luxor in the country’s south.
+Egyptian officials say 19 people have died after a hot-air balloon crashed near Luxor in the country’s south.

 The balloon was carrying at least 20 foreign tourists when it went down near the tourist town on Tuesday, state-run Nile TV said.

 Ahmed Aboud, a spokesman for companies that operate balloon flights in the area, told Reuters news agency that the crash happened after a gas explosion when the balloon was 300 metres above the ground.

 Bodies of the dead tourists were scattered across the field around the remnants of the balloon.
 A security official, who spoke on condition of anonymity because he was not authorised to speak to the media, said 18 bodies had been recovered at the crash site.

 Health officials speaking on condition of anonymity said the death toll from a hot air balloon accident in Egypt has rose to 19 after a British tourist died of his injuries.